TheoF6/BSE_Template_Portfolio/index.md

 ![spectrum](d0178215-cfb2-46e7-9120-84fe0c66db0e.jpg)

 At first, the spectrum analyzer seemed very daunting and challenging to add on.
-I searched for similar projects online, and a few, but no one had ever integrated a spectrum analyzer into a MIDI controller before.
+I searched for similar projects online, and found a few, but no one had ever integrated a spectrum analyzer into a MIDI controller before.
 The first step of this modification was to get the OLED screen working.

 ![Fishe](af92511c-3bb9-4c74-8286-3bb0555cde82.jpg)